Sr-vZ/Sr-vZ/README.md

 ### Hi there 👋
 I am Sourav De currently working as Automation Build Specialist in BT.

-I have worked in Network and Infrastructure automation and currently involved in DevOps infrastructure and developing automation solutions.
+I have experience in Network and Infrastructure automation and currently involved in DevOps infrastructure and developing automation solutions.
 I also do freelance software and web development, mostly on UpWork.
 I regaularly work on Python, NodeJS, PowerShell and develop solution in MS SharePoint, PowerApps and PowerAutomate like low code solutions as well.

+- 💼 any freelance work? do reach, [email](mailto:srvz39@gmail.com) :)

 <img align="right" alt="GIF" src="https://github.com/Sr-vZ/Sr-vZ/raw/main/busyprogrammer.gif" width="500" height="500" />